 - Do a subject search for these headings

 - Search Summit Catalog for books available from the Summit consortium.
-Summit is a library catalog that combines information from 36 academic libraries in Oregon and Washington into a single unified database.
+Summit is a library catalog that combines information from 38 academic libraries in Oregon, Washington, and Idaho into a single unified database.
 The Summit catalog contains records for almost 29 million books, videos, government publications, and other items--over 9 million individual titles.

 - You can search for titles, authors, and publisher numbers.
 Search keywords from subjects, content notes, titles, personal and corporate authors and more.
 Explore subject headings from the Library of Congress, and from other subject headings lists such as medical, agricultural, children's literature.

 - Students, faculty, and staff can request items located at one of the